awsdocs/aws-cloudformation-user-guide/doc_source/using-iam-template.md

 ## Acknowledging IAM resources in AWS CloudFormation templates<a name="using-iam-capabilities"></a>

 Before you can create a stack, AWS CloudFormation validates your template\.
 During validation, AWS CloudFormation checks your template for IAM resources that it might create\.
-IAM resources, such as an IAM user with full access, can access and modify any resource in your AWS account\.
+IAM resources, such as a user with full access, can access and modify any resource in your AWS account\.
 Therefore, we suggest that you review the permissions associated with each IAM resource before proceeding so that you don't unintentionally create resources with escalated permissions\.
 To ensure that you've done so, you must acknowledge that the template contains those resources, giving AWS CloudFormation the specified capabilities before it creates the stack\.

 You can acknowledge the capabilities of AWS CloudFormation templates by using the AWS CloudFormation console, AWS Command Line Interface \(AWS CLI\), or API:
 + In the AWS CloudFormation console, on the **Review** page of the Create Stack or Update Stack wizards, choose **I acknowledge that this template may create IAM resources**\.